Gaps Solitaire Rules and Strategy

 With optimal play and 2 redeals, the estimated win rate is approximately 20–30%.
 The game is genuinely difficult because King trap avoidance requires long-range planning, and the redeal introduces randomness that can undo carefully planned positions.

-For other spatially interesting patience games, see our Calculation Solitaire guide and solitaire game variations overview.
+For other spatially interesting patience games, see our Osmosis Solitaire guide and solitaire game variations overview.

 Further Reading